EternityForest/AnyoneCanDoIt/MathELI5.md

 and square each one.
 Add them all and square root them, and you get the 3D distance.

+### Area of a triangle

+The area of a triangle is half that of the smallest rectangle it would fit in, if the base of it ran along one of the sides of the rectangle.

+Consider a triangle with a base that is 1 unit wide.
+At the tip, it has zero width.

+Since the lines Are straight, we could see them as lines graphing a linear function, they don't bend or do any bizzare stuff.
+This means halfway up the triangle, the width will be 0.5, since the width is a linear function that goes from 1 to 0, and the midpoint of those is 0.5.

+Now consider we divide it into 100 slices, bottom to top.

+We take the bottom slice, 1, and the top slice, 0, and we find the average is 0.5.

+We go up a bit, and find a slice that is 0.99 wide, and the slice below the top, which is 0.01.

+We gain one, but we lose one.
+The average stays 0.5.

+We know that if we average different groups of numbers, then average the averages, the result will be the same as if we averaged everything individually.
+This means that the average width is 0.5.

+Thus it makes sense that the area of a triangle would be half the area of the rectangle it fits in.

+This is of course probably not rigorous enough to actually be a proof in any sense of the word, but it does somewhat explain why the formula works

 ## Geometry in mechanical design